-We looked at what filters studies say you should use and we looked at what filters are the most popular, but maybe what matters most if how your particular community responds to the filters you use.
+We looked at which filters studies say you should use and we looked at which filters are the most popular, but maybe what matters most is how your particular community responds to the filters you use.
 Use IconoSquare to review the performance of the filters you have been using to get a complete picture of what you should and shouldn’t be using.
-Here’s a snapshot from one of my accounts:
+Here’s a snapshot from one of our accounts:

 One of the best ways to increase your engagement is to post your images on optimal days and times for your audience.
 The best way to help determine when those times are for your particular audience is to use a tool like IconoSquare.
 Looking at the image optimization section will give you a report that will highlight the best days of the week to post along with the best time to receive the most engagement.